rom-rb/rom-rb.org/source/learn/getting-started/rails-setup.html.md

 ---
-title: Rails Setup
+title: Getting Started
-chapter: Setup
+chapter: Rails Setup
 ---

-# Rails Setup

 Rails integration is provided by [rom-rails](https://github.com/rom-rb/rom-rails) project.
 Simply add it to your